Blink: Dynamic Visual Token Resolution for Enhanced Multimodal Understanding: Training Details

 \subsection{Datasets}

 To train the TokenSR modules, we use the processed LLaVA-1.5~\cite{liu2024improved} training set, which is constructed from several widely used vision–language datasets.
 For each image, we additionally generate four quadrant crops (top-left, top-right, bottom-left, bottom-right) and record their positions relative to the original image.
-Each processed sample therefore consists of the full image, one cropped quadrant, and its corresponding positional metadata.
+Each processed sample therefore consists of the full image, one cropped image, and the corresponding positional metadata of the cropped quadrant.

-During training, both the full image and the cropped quadrant are converted into pixel-value tensors and fed through the frozen MLLM backbone to obtain their hidden representations.
-The cropped image provides the teacher features, while the TokenSR module operates on the full-image tokens to generate expanded tokens.
-The module is optimized so that these expanded tokens match the teacher features at the corresponding spatial region.
+During training, both the full image and the cropped image are converted into pixel-value tensors and fed into the frozen MLLM backbone to obtain hidden representations.
+The cropped image provides the teacher features, while the TokenSR module takes as input the token hidden states corresponding to the same spatial region in the full image after bilinear interpolation, and generates enhanced token hidden states.
+The optimization objective is to align the enhanced token hidden states with the teacher features of the corresponding spatial region.